Texas Cities have Much to Offer LGBTQ Travelers

 Dijon, France

 Most travelers already know Dijon from its work in the mustard world (and make no mistake, a sampling of this mouthwatering local product is a must), but forget that this city is the capital of the Burgundy region.
 And Burgundy means wine.
 Dijon offers a true feast for the senses, with atmospheric Gothic architecture, gorgeous palaces, foodie-heaven markets and nearby vineyards.
-Settle in at one of the bars on La place Émile-Zola and take in the atmosphere of a city skipped over by too many North American travelers.
+Settle in at one of the bars on La place Émile-Zola and take in the atmosphere of a city skipped over by too many North American travelers., making it none of the European Destinations Avoiding Overtourism

 Where to stay: Mama Shelter.
 A recently opened outlet of the cool-as-can-be Mama Shelter family of hotels, it has quickly become the place to be seen sipping cocktails and local wine.
 In other words, the perfect counterpoint to the medieval cityscape outside its doors.